arangodb/docs/3.6/http/agency.md

 ### Configuration

-At all times, i.e. regardless of the state of the agents and the current health of the RAFT consensus, one can invoke the configuration API:
+At all times, i.e. regardless of the state of the Agents and the current health of the RAFT consensus, one can invoke the configuration API:

     curl http://$SERVER:$PORT/_api/agency/config